N\'eel vector controlled charge and spin transport in altermagnetic junctions: AM-AM junction in strong phase

 \subsection{Results}

-Figure~\ref{fig:strong}(b) shows variation of charge conductivity with the spin polarization angle $\theta$ for different values of $t$.
+Mn$_5$Si$_3$ is a candidate material for AM in the strong regime with $t_J=2t=~150meV$~\cite{Helena21}.
+Figure~\ref{fig:strong}(b) shows the variation of charge conductivity with the spin polarization angle $\theta$ for different values of $t$.
 In the strong phase, conductivity is dominated by a single spin channel, and electron transport occurs only when the transverse momentum matches across the two AM regions.
 As shown in Fig.~\ref{fig:strong}(a), an electron incident with a given spin is transmitted into the right AM with the same spin.
 So, there is no down-spin current for the up-spin electron incidence and vice versa.
 The conductivity is maximum at $\theta=0$ and decreases monotonically with increasing $\theta$, vanishing at $\theta=\pi$.
 This behavior arises because, for $\theta=0$, the spin orientations in both regions are collinear, enabling large transmission.
 With increasing $\theta$, the spin overlap is continuously reduced, thus suppressing the conductivity.
-At $\theta=\pi$, the spins are fully antiparallel, eliminating overlap and hence blocking transmission into the right AM, resulting in zero conductivity.\\
+At $\theta=\pi$, the spins are fully antiparallel, eliminating overlap and hence blocking transmission into the right AM, resulting in zero conductivity.

 Figure~\ref{fig:strong}(c) illustrates the variation of spin conductivity with the spin polarization angle $\theta$ for different values of the hopping parameter $t$ on both sides of the interface.
 The spin conductivities corresponding to either side of the junction coincide for identical parameter values and decrease progressively to zero as $\theta$ approaches $\pi$.
 This behavior arises from the spin-dependent Fermi surface of the altermagnet.
 For $\theta=0$, the spin polarizations in the two AM regions are collinear, allowing efficient transmission of spin-polarized electrons and yielding maximum spin conductivity.
 As $\theta$ increases, the relative spin alignment between the two AMs is reduced, causing a mismatch between spin states and thereby suppressing the spin-resolved conductivities.
-Since there is no down-spin current for the up-spin incidence and no up-spin current for the down spin incidence, so for a particular $\th$ difference between the up- and down- currents remains the same on either sides of the junction.
+Since there is no down-spin current for the up-spin incidence and no up-spin current for the down spin incidence, so for a particular $\th$ difference between the up- and down-currents remains the same on either sides of the junction.
 The complete overlap thus reflects the high symmetry of the AM Fermi surface, which ensures equivalent transport characteristics on both sides.

 The spin conductivity, defined as the difference between up-spin and down-spin current, can take negative values which shows that contribution to the current due to down-spin electrons is higher than the up-spin electrons.
 This is explained by Fig. ~\ref{fig:strong}(d) where the Fermi surface for up- and down-spin is drawn for different values of $t$.
 It is clear from the above figure that in the region $0<t<t_J$ as $t$ grows from 0 to $t_J$, the Fermi surface for up-spin electrons is shortened along $k_y$ occupying less number of transverse momentum states whereas the Fermi surface for down-spin electrons is elongated along $k_y$ occupying larger number of $k_y$ states resulting into higher down-spin conductivity for $t\neq0$.
 When $t=0$, the spin conductivity completely vanishes due to equal contribution of up-and down-spin electrons because at this value of $t$ Fermi surface for both the spins are exactly identical occupying same number of $k_y$ states.
 Thus, the sign of the spin conductivity reflects the imbalance between spin-resolved transport channels.